I write a lot about Kubernetes. I run it daily. I genuinely like it.

 - Multi-tenant platform for multiple teams

-- Ecosystem (Prometheus, ArgoCD, etc.) has value for you
+- Ecosystem (Prometheus, ArgoCD, and friends) that you will actually use

 My rule of thumb